aglasspool/aglasspool.github.io/rickmans.md

 The maternal side of the family is also picked up in the 1841 census (the first to list the names of every individual).

-It picks up great-great grandfather Jonah Rickman as well as his father and elder brother as inmates onboard [HMS Stirling Castle](https://en.wikipedia.org/wiki/HMS_Stirling_Castle_(1811)), Britain's last remaining ['prison hulk'](https://en.wikipedia.org/wiki/List_of_British_prison_hulks) moored permanently in Portsmouth Harbour:
+It picks up great-great-great grandfather Jonah Rickman as well as his father and elder brother as inmates onboard [HMS Stirling Castle](https://en.wikipedia.org/wiki/HMS_Stirling_Castle_(1811)), Britain's last remaining ['prison hulk'](https://en.wikipedia.org/wiki/List_of_British_prison_hulks) moored permanently in Portsmouth Harbour:

 ![portsmouth-harbour-with-hms-serapis-in-foreground-and-hulks-1881-copy1-54-671](https://github.com/user-attachments/assets/1224997e-b396-496a-a9a1-5ebf97c3a25f)
 *Prison Hulks in portsmouth harbour (1881)*